mscjourney/2AOS/README.md

 - Retrieve stored user profiles.
 - Get weather recommendations (best upcoming days).
 - Get real-time weather alerts for a location or for a user's saved cities.
-- Fetch basic crime summary info for a state/offense.

 ## Quick Start

 ### Prerequisites
 - Java 17+
 - Maven 3.9+
-- Internet access (for external weather/crime data if implemented in models)
+- Internet access (for external weather data if implemented in models)

 ### Build & Run